This post may contain affiliate links. Please read my disclosure for more information.

 - Next, carefully pour the remaining batter on top of the pear layer.
 Level and smooth the batter with an offset spatula.

-- Bake for 50 to 55 minutes, or until deep golden brown and a toothpick inserted in center comes out clean.
+- Bake for 50 to 55 minutes until deep golden brown and a toothpick inserted in the center comes out clean.

-- Dust lightly with powdered sugar if desired.
+- Dust the top of the cake lightly with powdered sugar if desired.

 Leave a Reply